Yellen's encore: Lending economic heft to Biden's virus plan

 1 of15 FILE - In this June 21, 2016, file photo, Federal Reserve Chairman Janet Yellen arrives on Capitol Hill in Washington to testify before the Senate Banking Committee.
 Evan Vucci/AP Show More Show Less

-2 of15 FILE - In this Feb.
-14, 2017 file photo Federal Reserve Chair Janet Yellen appears on Capitol Hill in Washington before the Senate Banking Committee.
-Andrew Harnik/AP Show More Show Less 3 of15

-4 of15 FILE - In this April 7, 2016, file photo from left, Federal Reserve chair Janet Yellen, and former Federal Reserve chairs Ben Bernanke, Paul Volcker appear together for the first time in New York.
-Kathy Willens/AP Show More Show Less
+2 of15 FILE - In this April 7, 2016, file photo from left, Federal Reserve chair Janet Yellen, and former Federal Reserve chairs Ben Bernanke, Paul Volcker appear together for the first time in New York.
+Kathy Willens/AP Show More Show Less 3 of15

-5 of15 FILE - In this Oct.
+4 of15 FILE - In this Oct.
 6, 2014, file photo President Barack Obama sits across the table from Federal Reserve Chair Janet Yellen, left, and Treasury Secretary Jacob Lew during a meeting with financial regulators in the Roosevelt Room of the White House in Washington.
-Evan Vucci/AP Show More Show Less 6 of15
+Evan Vucci/AP Show More Show Less

-7 of15 FILE - In this Sept.
+5 of15 FILE - In this Sept.
 28, 2016, file photo Federal Reserve Board Chair Janet Yellen prepares to testify on Capitol Hill in Washington before the House Financial Services Committee.
-Pablo Martinez Monsivais/AP Show More Show Less
+Pablo Martinez Monsivais/AP Show More Show Less 6 of15

+7 of15 FILE - In this Jan.
+29, 2021, file photo President Joe Biden meets with Treasury Secretary Janet Yellen in the Oval Office of the White House in Washington.
+Evan Vucci/AP Show More Show Less

+8 of15 FILE - In this Feb.
+24, 2015, file photo Federal Reserve Board Chair Janet Yellen prepares to testify on Capitol Hill in Washington before the Senate Banking Committee.
+Susan Walsh/AP Show More Show Less 9 of15

 15 of15